HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 {{ figure_markup(
   image="tcp-connections-per-http-version-by-percentile.png",
-  caption="TCP connections per HTTP version by percentile.
-40 with HTTP/1.1 and 33 wih HTTP/2 at the 90th percentile.",
-  description="Bar chart showing TCP connections per HTTP version by percentile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=993526405&format=interactive", sheets_gid="1213076952", sql_file="measure_number_of_tcp_connections_per_site.sql"
+  caption="TCP connections per HTTP version by percentile.", description="Bar chart showing TCP connections per HTTP version by percentile.
+At the 10th percentil it's 6 for HTTP/1.1 and 4 for HTTP/2+, for the 25th it's 10 and 7, at the 50th it's 16 and 12, and the 7th it's 24 and 20, and at the 90th percentile it's 40 and 33.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=993526405&format=interactive",
+  sheets_gid="1213076952",
+  sql_file="measure_number_of_tcp_connections_per_site.sql"
   )
 }}

 Based on the HTTP Archive data collected, a median HTTP/1.1 site will have 16 connections per page.
 Then 24 connections at the 75th percentile.
-This more than doubles to 40 at the 90th percentile for mobile mobile and desktop.
+This more than doubles to 40 at the 90th percentile for mobile and desktop.
 By comparison a HTTP/2 site will have 12 connections on median, 21 connections at 75th percentile, and hits 33 connections at the 90th percentile.
 Even at the top end, this represents a 21% reduction in the number of connections used across websites.

 TLS adds a slight overhead to performance, and with the de facto implementation of HTTP/2 over HTTPS, which means there are performance considerations with the versions of TLS used.
-Since the introduction of <a hreflang="en" href="https://blogs.windows.com/msedgedev/2016/06/15/building-a-faster-and-more-secure-web-with-tcp-fast-open-tls-false-start-and-tls-1-3/">TLS 1.3</a>, extra performance considerations have been added, including <a hreflang="en" href="https://blogs.windows.com/msedgedev/2016/06/15/building-a-faster-and-more-secure-web-with-tcp-fast-open-tls-false-start-and-tls-1-3/">TLS false starts</a>, which allows the client to start sending encrypted data immediately after the first TLS roundtrip.
-As well as Zero Round-Trip Time (<a hreflang="en" href="https://blog.cloudflare.com/introducing-0-rtt/">0-RTT</a>) to improve the TLS handshake.
-TLS 1.2 needs two round-trips to complete TLS handshake, while 1.3 requires only one, which reduces the encryption latency by half.
+Since the introduction of <a hreflang="en" href="https://blogs.windows.com/msedgedev/2016/06/15/building-a-faster-and-more-secure-web-with-tcp-fast-open-tls-false-start-and-tls-1-3/">TLS 1.3</a>, extra performance considerations have been added, including <a hreflang="en" href="https://blogs.windows.com/msedgedev/2016/06/15/building-a-faster-and-more-secure-web-with-tcp-fast-open-tls-false-start-and-tls-1-3/">TLS false starts</a>, which allows the client to start sending encrypted data immediately after the first TLS round trip.
+As well as zero round trip time (<a hreflang="en" href="https://blog.cloudflare.com/introducing-0-rtt/">0-RTT</a>) to improve the TLS handshake.
+TLS 1.2 needs two round trips to complete TLS handshake, while 1.3 requires only one, which reduces the encryption latency by half.

 {{ figure_markup(
   image="tls-version-by-http-version.png",
   caption="TLS version used by page HTTP version.", description="Bar chart showing TLS version used by page HTTP version.
-Most commonly with 48.51% of HTTP/2 use TLS 1.3.
-HTTP 1.1 still relies most commonly on TLS 1.2 at 16.69%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1143806427&format=interactive", sheets_gid="135993893", sql_file="tls_adoption_by_http_version.sql"
+HTTP/2 uses TLSv1.3 most often with 48.51% of all pages.
+HTTP 1.1 still relies most commonly on TLS 1.2 at 16.69% of all pages", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1143806427&format=interactive", sheets_gid="135993893", sql_file="tls_adoption_by_http_version.sql"